nubovik01/nbvk-quotes-api/README.md

 <a name="supported"></a>
 ## Supported versions
 Don't use very old versions of API please.
-<br>Use older versions of the API only if you are confident in your actions ⚠️
+Use older versions of the API only if you are confident in your actions ⚠️

 | Version | Supported  |
 | ------- | ---------- |